brianhogg/event-calendar-newsletter/readme.txt

 == Changelog ==

+= 2.11 =
+* Adding featured tag for The Events Calendar
+* Additional filters added for developer use

 = 2.10 =
 * Adding ability to format start_date, start_time, end_time and end_date inline, ie. {start_date|l, F j, Y}
 * Fix for adding multiple of the same if_ condition tags